 On the face of it, it might seem that the more experience your copywriter has, the better.
 But more experience naturally translates into higher prices, which could be significant for the small, young or highly cost-conscious business.
 Seasoned professionals, particularly those who can show they’ve delivered for major brands or top agencies, don’t come cheap and are unlikely to discount.
 So you have to ask yourself how much experience you actually need.

 Similarly, you should consider what kind of experience is relevant for you.
 Consider your project as it relates to the skill areas listed in the first section of this page – are you paying for experience you don’t need?
-There’s little point paying top dollar for a proven concept creator if you’re going to ask them to bash out a press release.
+There’s little point paying top dollar for a proven concept creator if you’re going to ask them to write a press release.

 Most copywriters list clients or projects on their websites, so you can get a sense of what they’ve done.
 This is an important page to visit if the copywriter claims to be a ‘jack of all trades’ – you’ll soon get a sense of where their real specialities lie.

-Many copywriters actively collect testimonials about their work, which they feature on their websites or in other marketing material.
+Many copywriters collect testimonials about their work, which they feature on their websites or in other marketing material.
 These give a good sense of their strengths.
 Look for endorsements from similar businesses to yours.

 If you’re serious about using a copywriter, ask if you can talk to one or two of their clients.
 While few copywriters would fake a testimonial, they’re obviously not going to feature any negative sentiments on their site.
 And it can be reassuring to hear things straight from the horse’s mouth, as it were.